scaleway/terraform-provider-scaleway/website/docs/guides/migration_guide_v2.html.markdown

 All resources are from now on prefixed by `scaleway`, their product category and their product name (`scaleway_{product-category-name}_{product-name}_{resource-name}`).
 For instances an S3 bucket belongs to the `Storage` product category and is a resource of the `Object` product.
 Hence it is named: `scaleway_object_bucket`.

-### Compute
+### Instance

-All the old compute resources have been regrouped under a new name: `Instance`.
+All the old instance resources have been regrouped under a new name: `Instance`.
 This means that all old instance resources are now prefixed with `scaleway_instance_`.

 #### Renamed: `scaleway_server` -> `scaleway_instance_server`